dapperlabs/nba-smart-contracts/README.md

 The new version of the market contract is currently NOT DEPLOYED to mainnet, but it will be deployed and utilized in the near future.

+## TopShot contract improvement
+Some improvements were made to the Topshot contract to reflect some cadence best practices and fix a bug.
+In-depth explanation on the changes and why we made them can be found in our [Blog Post](https://blog.nbatopshot.com/posts/nba-top-shot-smart-contract-improvements)

 ## License